Homological Lagrangian monodromy for some monotone tori: Higher dimensions

 \subsection{Higher dimensions}

-For general $n$ one can try to use similar methods to constrain the isomorphism class of $\HLM$, but the problem gets much harder because the number of conjugacy classes of finite subgroups of $\GL(n, \ZZ)$ grows rapidly: there are $85,308$ for $n=6$.
-The GAP package CaratInterface \cite{CaratInterface} catalogues representatives of these conjugacy classes for $n = 4$, $5$ and $6$, and one can rule out many of these cases in a computer search using \cref{corEigenspaces} (just with $k=1$ or $2$ for example).
-Combining this with our earlier results for $n=2$ and $3$ and for toric fibres, we obtain the following.
+For general $n$ one can try to use similar methods to constrain the isomorphism class of $\HLM$, but the problem gets much harder because the number of conjugacy classes of finite subgroups of $\GL(n, \ZZ)$ grows rapidly: there are $85{,}308$ for $n=6$ \cite{OEIS}.
+Using the computer algebra system \emph{GAP} \cite{GAP4} and the \emph{RatProbAlgTori} package \cite{RatProbAlgTori} one can enumerate these conjugacy classes of subgroups for $n = 4$, $5$, or $6$, and rule out many of them using \cref{corEigenspaces} with $k=1$ or $2$.
+Our code for this is available at \url{https://github.com/MarcinAugustynowicz/HLM}.
+Combining this with our earlier results for $n=2$ and $3$, and for toric fibres, we obtain the following.

 \begin{proposition} Assume $\HLM$ is finite.
 If $n \leq 6$ or $L$ is a monotone toric fibre then either: \begin{enumerate} \item $\HLM$ is isomorphic to a subgroup of $\GL(n-1, \ZZ)$, or \item There exist integers $n_1, \dots, n_k \geq 2$ with $\sum (n_j - 1) = n$ such that $\HLM$ is isomorphic to a subgroup of $S_{n_1} \times \dots \times S_{n_k}$. $ $ \end{enumerate} \end{proposition}